doug-101/TreeTag/README.md

 applicable field types.
 If not explicitly set, these will use the field defaults.
 Once the line is not empty, the line editor can be exited by using the left arrow at the top.

+## Configure Options

+The Options tab of the Configuration view shows only one option: to enable Markdown text formatting.
+If enabled, text entries with Markdown syntax will show formatted text in the Tree and Detail Views.
+Many guides to markdown syntax are available on the web.
+TreeTag specifically supports the GitHub Flavored Markdown version.
+Clickable links to http and https addresses can be entered with the link text enclosed in square brackets followed by the address in parenthesis.

 ## Undo View